MaxvandenBoom/MEF_import/README.md

 Input MAF data
 --------------
-From EEGLAB GUI, select File > Import event info > From Mayo Clinic .maf file
+From EEGLAB GUI, select File > Import event info > From Mayo Clinic .maf > MEF 2.1

 Currently, the importer can only recognize events of seizure onset and seizure offset.